Latakia: Sport

-Latakia is the home city of three football clubs: Teshrin Sports Club was founded in 1947, Hutteen Sports Club was founded in 1945. and Tadamon SC was founded in 1980.
+Latakia is the home city of three football clubs: Tishreen Sports Club was founded in 1947, Hutteen Sports Club was founded in 1945, and Tadamon SC was founded in 1980.
 All teams are based in the al-Assad Stadium, which carries a capacity of 28,000 people.
 Just north of the city is the Latakia Sports City complex, which was built in 1987 to host the 1987 Mediterranean Games.

 Latakia tobacco

 Latakia tobacco is a specially prepared tobacco originally produced in Syria and named after the port city of Latakia.
 Now the tobacco is mainly produced in Cyprus.
 It is cured over a stone pine or oak wood fire, which gives it an intense smokey-peppery taste and smell.
-Rarely smoked straight, it is used as a "condiment" or "blender" (a basic tobacco mixed with other tobaccos to create a blend), especially in English, Balkan, and some American Classic blends.
+Rarely smoked straight, it is used as a "condiment" or "blender" (a basic tobacco mixed with other tobaccos to create a blend), especially in British, Balkan, and some American Classic blends.

 Education

-The University of Latakia was founded in May 1971, and later renamed Tishreen University ("October University") in 1976 to commemorate the October War of 1973.
-The university first had only 3 faculties, Literature, Science and Agriculture and only an enrollment of 983 students during its founding, but that number largely grew throughout the years to reach more than 70,000 students, making the Tishreen University the 3rd largest in Syria, with the number of its faculties rising to 17, including Medicine, Pharmacy, Dentistry, Science, Nursing, Education, Agriculture, Law, History, Electrical and Technical Engineering and Arts, among others.
+Latakia University of was founded in May 1971, and later renamed Tishreen University ("October University") in 1976 to commemorate the October War of 1973.
+The university first had only 3 faculties, Literature, Science and Agriculture and only an enrollment of 983 students during its founding, but that number largely grew throughout the years to reach more than 70,000 students, making the Latakia University the 3rd largest in Syria, with the number of its faculties rising to 17, including Medicine, Pharmacy, Dentistry, Science, Nursing, Education, Agriculture, Law, History, Electrical and Technical Engineering and Arts, among others.
 The city also houses a branch of the Arab Academy for Science and Technology and Maritime Transport.

 One of the oldest schools in Latakia, a previous military barracks built during the Mandate for Syria and the Lebanon is named after Jules Jammal, an Arab Christian military officer who blew himself up in a suicide attack on a French ship.

 On 26 November 2016, Manara University, a private university, was founded under the patronage of Imad Khamis, the Prime Minister of Syria.
 Its faculties as of 2017 include Pharmacy and Health, Engineering and Business.